XVimProject/XVim/INSTALL_Xcode8.md

    Then in a terminal,

-         $ codesigner -f -s XcodeSigner /Applications/Xcode.app       (Replace the Xcode path if it is different)
+         $ sudo codesigner -f -s XcodeSigner /Applications/Xcode.app    (Replace the Xcode path if it is different.)

    This should take a while.

 4. Build XVim

    Go to XVim directory you cloned and build it as usual (Read INSTALL section in README.md).